blueghosties/mixybits/README.md

 # mixybits

 This app uses openssl to encrypt and decrypt files from the terminal.
 This was just an exercise for me to continue my development journey.
+Yes, I understand that there are better ways to write this program, so there's no need in telling me that.
+If you want to update it, then do so.
+Enjoy.